 With certain exceptions, you must file a return when you take the position that a U.S. tax treaty overrules or modifies a U.S. tax law.
 You must provide special information with the return, including a statement of facts supporting your position.
-For details, see Reporting Treaty Benefits Claimed in Publication 519.
+For details, see Reporting Treaty Benefits Claimed in Chapter 9 of Publication 519.